The Ultimate Hydrangea Guide

 One thing I think is so unique about hydrangeas is their ability to change colors—it’s so fun!
 The primary factor influencing the hues of blooms is soil pH.
 The pH level affects the soil’s aluminum ions, which in turn affects the color pigments produced by hydrangea plants.
 In acidic soil (pH below 7), hydrangeas typically produce blue or purple flowers.
 Aluminum ions are more readily available in acidic soil, so the plant absorbs the ions, forming anthocyanins pigments.
 This is what gives the flowers their blue or purple color.
 In alkaline soil (pH above 7), hydrangeas typically produce pink or reddish flowers.
 Aluminum ions are not as available in alkaline soil, so the plant absorbs more of the element calcium.

 This leads to the production of pigments that create pink or red flowers.
 To change the color of your hydrangeas, you can use specific chemicals to alter the soil pH.
 Aluminum sulfate is a super-common chemical used to turn hydrangea blooms blue!
 It acidifies the soil, which lowers its pH and increases the availability of aluminum ions, lending the flowers a classic blue hue.
 Add to the soil around the base of the plant.
 To encourage pink or red hydrangeas, sprinkle agricultural lime, also known as garden lime or calcium carbonate, on the soil to raise the pH and make it more alkaline.
 This reduces the availability of aluminum ions and produces the pretty pinkish-red color.
+Click here to shop all my favorite hydrangea products!

 Previous